 Bialetti Moka Express

-Most of the camp coffee makers in our review are great for a single person or couple, but if you want to brew for a larger group it can get frustrating.
+Most of the camping coffee makers in our review are great for a single person or couple, but if you want to brew for a larger group, it can get frustrating.
 With some brewers, it's not possible, and with others, you will sacrifice flavor.
 Enter the Bialetti Moka Express 9-Cup — this stovetop espresso maker is easy to use, delivers a fabulous cup (espresso-style or not), and it brews up quickly.
-Only the Farberware Yosemite 8-Cup Coffee Percolator brewed more volume, but it wasn't as easy to use and the flavor wasn't as nice.
+Only the Farberware Yosemite 8-Cup Coffee Percolator brewed more volume, but it wasn't as easy to use, and the flavor wasn't as nice.

 The Bialetti is certainly not backpacking size though — it's also expensive and made from aluminum (though stainless steel options are available).
 But if you want something tried and true that can please a lot of people at once, this is our current top pick.

 Read review: Bialetti Moka Express